claire-west/svstudio-manual/docs/setup.md

 When you need to transfer your license to a new device, perform hardware/firmware upgrades, or reinstall your operating system, you must first revoke the license by deactivating the product.

-To deactivate a product select it in the "License and Updates" panel and click the "Deactivate" button below.
+To deactivate a product, select it in the "License and Updates" panel and click the "Deactivate" button below.
 The activation on the current device will be revoked, and can be safely reactivated on the new or upgraded device.

 !!! note